IGCP 648 Virtual Seminar Series

 Thank you also to all of the wonderful partipants and speakers that continue to make this series a success!

-Please feel free to email us (IGCP648.email@example.com) with any comments, recommendations, or future speaker requests while we all enjoy a short break to see in the New Year.
+Please feel free to email us (IGCP648.email@example.com) with any comments, recommendations, or future speaker requests.

-To participate in this and future seminar series please register your interest here.
+To participate in this and future seminar series please email us.
 Once registered, the meeting details will be emailed to you.

 You can also follow us on twitter.

 Publically available seminars are also posted to our YouTube playlist.

 Hosted on Zoom, the IGCP 648 Virtual Seminar Series consists of a weekly one hour seminar.
 The one hour time slot will involve either (i) one ~40 min talk or (ii) two ~20 min talks (depending on speaker preferences), with plenty of time for questions and discussion.
 The actual time of each presentation will vary each week to suit different time zones.
 Where possible (and permitted), seminars will also be recorded and hosted here so that everyone can be involved.